What’s changing in 2026: Product-related environmental law and supply chain due diligence

 The Commission’s draft COM (2025) 87 essentially provides for the following changes to the CBAM:

 • The date of application for the mandatory purchase of allowances for imports of goods within the scope of the Regulation is postponed by one year to February 2027 (amendment to Art.
-1 para.
-14 CBAM).
+20 CBAM).

 • Importers of small quantities of goods covered by CBAM whose imports account for only a very small proportion of the greenhouse gas emissions contained in those goods will be exempt from the regulation (amendment to Art.
-1 para.
-1 CBAM).
+2 CBAM in conjunction with the introduction to Annex VIII).

 • Reporting requirements for importers within the scope of the regulation will be streamlined.
 This applies in particular to the approval procedures before the national authorities and the Commission, the collection of data in third countries, the procedures for determining the greenhouse gas emissions contained and the possibility of claiming that a CO2 price has already been paid in third countries (amendments to various articles).